The Future Leaders Programme

 Our unique four-year programme combines coaching, subject-specific courses and student-led projects, enabling Future Leaders to map out what they need to achieve their goals and make informed education, career and life choices.

-The Future Leaders coaching model draws on the latest evidence-informed approaches to working with young people, and is delivered by experienced coaches.
-The coaching approach underpins all elements of the Programme and gives young people increased agency and responsibility for their own outcomes, supporting them to develop their own solutions to challenges.
+The Future Leaders coaching model draws on the latest evidence-led approaches to working with young people, and is delivered by experienced coaches.
+Our non-directive coaching approach underpins all elements of the Programme and gives young people increased agency and responsibility for their own outcomes, supporting them to develop their own solutions to challenges.

 “The Villiers Park Programme made a real difference to the choices I made.
 My Coach, Dan, talked me through the different options and then helped me apply for my apprenticeship, as well as giving me tips on how to communicate and how to stand out.
 I was able to talk about the things I’d done with Villiers Park during my interviews.
 Villiers Park helped increase my confidence and my ability to speak to people.”